-Q. One of my areas of responsibility is developing an action plan for dealing with activists groups.
-With the intent of minimizing the risks that these groups could potentially pose with regard to disruption, can you give me some pointers on evaluating and disseminating strategies that would minimize disruption and promote a safe environment during this type of activity or event?
+Q. One of my areas of responsibility is developing an action plan for dealing with activist groups.
+Can you give me some pointers on evaluating and disseminating strategies that would minimize disruption and promote a safe environment during this type of activity or event?
 From an information security standpoint, what are the potential risks of monitoring these groups on the Internet?

-Activist entities often consider themselves as “change agents.”
-Their appeal for an audience will cover a wide range of potential stakeholders from your customers, employees, management and the Board of Directors.
-Typically activists demand action based on perceived moral or ethical grounds.
-Demands for action, including amending or abandoning existing processes, may be outlined based on fact, misinformation or a combination of both.
+Activist entities often consider themselves agents of change, typically demanding action from stakeholders – customers, employees, management or the Board – based on perceived moral or ethical grounds.
+Their demands and motivations may be based on fact, misinformation, or a combination of both.

 Do Your Homework:

-1. Assess the demand.
-Consult with law enforcement if demands are perceived as criminal threats implying harm to individuals, assets, business dependent processes or reputation.
-In the United States interstate restraint of trade will typically be in the domain of the Federal Bureau of Investigation.
+- Assess the demand.
+Consult with law enforcement if the demands are perceived as criminal threats implying harm to individuals, assets, business dependent processes or reputation.
+In the United States, interstate restraint of trade will typically be in the domain of the Federal Bureau of Investigation.
 Collect all communications from or to the group or individual, including customer service contacts.

-2. Assess the group.
+- Assess the group.
 Groups and individuals that have an interest in your organization typically have a history.
-The Internet has a wealth of resource material from organizational and personal site listings replete with photos, friends and associates.
-Caution should be exercised by only employing an ethical, licensed and insured investigative entity that can gather legal information without attribution.
-Proprietary investigators may undertake the same objective course of action.
-Site interest translates to encouraging rather than discouraging interested parties.
-Searches of subjects including suit, arrest, disruption, protest, harassment or trespass may yield a quantity of publicly available information.
+The Internet will likely have a wealth of resource material from organizational and personal site listings, replete with photos, friends and associates.
+There may be public records of activist subjects including suit, arrest, disruption, protest, harassment or trespass charges.
+But exercise caution: In searching this history, only employ an ethical, licensed and insured investigative entity that can gather legal information without attribution.
 Stakeholders should refrain from investigating groups or individuals of interest within the organization's IT network.

-3. Attempt to follow activists’ communications and action solicitations.
-Action planning by adversarial groups is often a membership draw for similarly inclined individuals.
-Meetings sometimes outline tactics for business disruptions ranging from boycott action to pamphleteering and street theater including provocation of management representatives or law enforcement for arrest publicity.
+- Attempt to follow activists’ communications and action solicitations.
+When activist groups plan their actions, they may publicly advertise their meetings as a membership draw for similarly inclined individuals.
+The meeting information they provide sometimes outline tactics for business disruptions, ranging from boycott action to pamphleteering and street theater, including provocation of management representatives or law enforcement for arrest publicity.

-5. Design or revisit existing countermeasures that address the known risks.
-Access control and exceptional suspicion or risk reporting are valuable capabilities.
-Increased preventive patrol by security services or local law enforcement is recommended before, during and after planned events.
-Public meeting precautions may include counter-surveillance and credential, bag and coat checks.
-Management briefs on potential conflict issues and countermeasures should include meeting decorum requirements to allow dissenters to civilly express a view, the company’s preparation to address it on point and advise the person of follow-up.
-Contingencies to have personnel close by to take an issue off-line, warn for trespass or lawfully remove obstructionists under the color of authority are recommended.
+- Design or revisit existing countermeasures that address the known risks.
+Review access control and suspicion or risk reporting processes.
+Implement increased preventive patrol by security services or local law enforcement before, during, and after planned events.
+If the action is expected to take place during a public meeting consider implementing counter-surveillance and credential, bag, and coat checks.
+Brief management on potential conflict issues and countermeasures, including meeting decorum requirements to allow dissenters to civilly express a view, and the company’s preparation to address it on point and advise the person of follow-up.
 Public microphones and address systems should be secured to prevent misuse.
-First responder personnel may be pre-staged to assure medical and public safety intervention if required.
+Have personnel close by to take an issue off-line, warn for trespass, or lawfully remove obstructionists under the color of authority.
+First responder personnel may be pre-staged to ensure medical and public safety intervention if required.

-6. Apprise potentially affected personnel of threats with relevant precautionary security measures.
-Brief need-to–know information to stakeholders on the range of action employed by known groups.
-Personal and family security of key personnel including board members may be advisable with the ready availability of household information.
-Mail, package and service delivery security scrutiny at the office and home may be required with the usual access control capabilities.
-Protective personnel for public engagements may be considered to ensure uninterrupted transportation and avoidance of public embarrassment or injury.
+- Apprise potentially affected personnel of threats with relevant precautionary security measures.
+Brief stakeholders on need-to–know information about the range of action employed by known groups.
+Consider whether personal and family security of key personnel, including board members, would be wise.
+Consider adding mail, package and service delivery security scrutiny at the office and home.
+You may also want to add protective personnel for public engagements to ensure uninterrupted transportation and to avoid public embarrassment or injury.
 Coordinate public and private investigative resources and countermeasures that will document any criminal action for prosecutorial accountability.